department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply/VA-claim-exam.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="VA-claim-exam-cant">What if I can't make it to the scheduled exam?</button>
 <div id="VA-claim-exam-cant" class="usa-accordion-content">

 If you can’t make it to your appointment, let us know right away.
-You can reschedule, but this may delay your claim.
+You can most likely reschedule, but this may delay your claim.

 **To reschedule your appointment:**